Skip to content

 statements:

-- intent: Drag the card to the Done column
+- description: Drag the card to the Done column

 js: |